ridhofauza/aws-video-on-demand/README.md

 }
 ```

-The guidance also supports adding additional metadata, such as title, genre, or any other
+The solution also supports adding additional metadata, such as title, genre, or any other
 information, you want to store in Amazon DynamoDB.

 ## Encoding Templates
-At launch the guidance creates 3 MediaConvert job templates which are used as the default encoding
+At launch the Solution creates 3 MediaConvert job templates which are used as the default encoding
 templates for the workflow:
 - **MediaConvert_Template_2160p**
 - **MediaConvert_Template_1080p**